S-Corp Reasonable Compensation in 2026

 The IRS knows this, which is why they watch for S-corp owners who pay themselves artificially low salaries to dodge payroll taxes.
 The incentive is always in one direction: owners are tempted to take more as distributions and less as salary.
 The IRS's job is to make sure the salary piece reflects real market value.

 If they decide your salary is too low, they can reclassify your distributions as wages.
-When that happens, you owe back FICA taxes on the reclassified amount (both the employee and employer share), a 20% accuracy-related penalty, and interest calculated from the original due date of the return.
-The average assessment in recent years has been about $17,700 per examined return.
+When that happens, you owe back FICA taxes on the reclassified amount (both the employee and employer share), a 20% accuracy-related penalty under IRC §6662, and interest calculated from the original due date of the return.
+Across the 12,362 S-corp employment-tax returns the IRS examined for this issue in FY 2016–2018, the average assessment was roughly $17,726 per return (TIGTA 2021-30-042).

-For CPAs reading this: IRC Section 6694 preparer penalties of up to $5,000 per client per year can apply when reasonable compensation adjustments are made to a return you prepared.
+For tax pros reading this: IRC Section 6694 preparer penalties of $1,000–$5,000 per return (or 50–75% of preparer fees, whichever is greater) can apply when reasonable compensation adjustments are made to a return you prepared.
 The IRS has been increasingly willing to pursue these.
 This isn't just your client's problem.

 What's different in 2026